Program Overview

 Wrongful convictions thus remain one of the most devastating consequences of the United States’ system of punishment, but pathways to justice for innocent people and their families are often steep and uncertain.
 The Making an Exoneree program seeks to both teach undergraduate students about this horrifying problem and directly engage them in efforts to remedy it.

-Making an Exoneree, which originated at Georgetown University, has been taught at Georgetown by Marc Howard and his childhood friend Marty Tankleff, who was himself wrongfully convicted and incarcerated for almost 18 years before being exonerated.
-In 2023, we piloted an expansion of the program and model at Princeton University in 2023, which was a resounding success, and created the law companion course at Georgetown Law the same year.
+The program originated in 2018 at Georgetown University, where it has been taught every Spring semester since by Marc Howard and his childhood friend Marty Tankleff, who was himself wrongfully convicted and incarcerated for almost 18 years before being exonerated.
+In 2023, an expansion of the program piloted at Princeton University, and the law companion course was created at Georgetown Law.
 In 2025, the program further expanded to New York University and the University of California, Santa Cruz, and to Rice University in 2026.

-Today, across five universities and Georgetown Law, Making an Exoneree has investigated 59 cases and contributed to the release of 13 innocent individuals nationwide, who served nearly 300 years in prison for crimes they did not commit.
+Today, across five universities and Georgetown Law, Making an Exoneree has investigated 61 cases and contributed to the release of 13 innocent individuals nationwide, who served over 300 years in prison for crimes they did not commit.
 Many others are also now represented by counsel and/or receiving significant media attention.